-SECTION 3 To deal with your problem, which process should use?
-Section 2.1 Should you use the presses for equators desisions and eppeals?
+SECTION 3 To deal with your problem, which process should you use?
 Section 3.1 Should you use the process for coverage decisions and appeals?

 Or should you use the process for making complaints?

 If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
 The guide that follows will help.